- AB 540 Resources

 An instructor may assign an incomplete grade if your work in a course has been of passing quality but is incomplete due to circumstances beyond your control.
 See the Office of the Registrar’s website for detailed information on receiving an Incomplete, deadlines for completing coursework, and requesting an extension of time for an Incomplete.

 Incomplete grades are contingent upon instructor approval, and instructors are under no obligation to grant them.
 In cases where an instructor agrees to assign an I grade, it is important to arrive at an agreement about exactly what is required in order to finish the course and what percentage of the grade will be based on the remaining work.
-We highly recommend that you ask for this in writing from the instructor.
+Use the Contract for Incomplete Grade to document your agreement with your instructor.

 Important: Do not re-enroll in a course for which you have received an Incomplete.
 This will result in the original Incomplete lapsing to a grade of F.